nashi5566/NCTU-Computer_Security2019/README.md

 # NCTU Secure Programming 2019 Writeups

-This is the repo with all writeups (only Homework included) for Computer Security Course @ NCTU Fall 2019.
+This is the repo with all writeups (only Homework included) for Secure Programming @ NCTU Fall 2019.

 * week 0